 One of the best tips on how to increase your attention span is to take care of your body.
 There’s plenty of scientific evidence that taking care of our bodies directly impacts our brains.
 For example, one study shows even short bursts of moderate exercise and physical activity can improve cognitive control (in other words, one’s ability to concentrate).

 A restful night of sleep also makes a huge difference.
 Scientists have found that sleep deprivation can impact an individual’s memory, ability to perform simple daily tasks, and yes, their attention span.

 Moral of the story: If your mind doesn’t seem on par, start by nurturing your body.
 You’ll not only feel better, but you’ll also work better.

 4. Play a Game

 As with exercise, you can reap the benefits of concentrating on a game in a short period of time.
-The study suggests simply spending 15 minutes a day, five days a week on brain-training activities (like the above games) is enough to make a difference.
-Plus, you’ll gain problem-solving skills along the way, which will also serve you at work!
+The study suggests simply spending 15 minutes a day, five days a week on training your mind through games is enough to make a difference.
+Plus, you’ll gain problem-solving skills along the way, which will also serve you at work.

 And good news for video gamers: One 2018 study found evidence that an hour of gaming can help people pay attention to specific tasks while ignoring distractions.

 Sometimes, noise can be distracting when you’re trying to do deep work, which can result in a short attention span.
 However, the right noise—specifically, certain types of music—can pack a big punch in your ability to improve attention to the things that matter.

 One study found that both classical and ambient music were notably better than silence at improving the ability to focus.